 For additional important risk and use information, please see the full Prescribing Information.

-1-800-FDA-1088.
+You are encouraged to report side effects or quality complaints of prescription drugs to the FDA.
+Visit www.fda.gov/medwatch or call 1-800-FDA-1088.
 For Bayer products, you can report these directly to Bayer by clicking here.

-On-demand treatment and control of bleeding episodes
+On-demand treatment and control of bleeding episodes.

-Perioperative management of bleeding
+Perioperative management of bleeding.

-Routine prophylaxis to reduce the frequency of bleeding episodes
+Routine prophylaxis to reduce the frequency of bleeding episodes.

-Limitations of use:
+Limitations of use

-Jivi is not indicated for use in previously untreated patients (PUPs).
+JIVI is not indicated for use in:

-Jivi is not indicated for the treatment of von Willebrand disease.
+Treatment of von Willebrand disease.

 IMPORTANT SAFETY INFORMATION

-Jivi is contraindicated in patients who have a history of hypersensitivity reactions to the active substance, polyethylene glycol (PEG), mouse or hamster proteins, or other constituents of the product.
+JIVI is contraindicated in patients who have a history of hypersensitivity reactions to the active substance, polyethylene glycol (PEG), mouse or hamster proteins, or other constituents of the product.

-Hypersensitivity reactions, including severe allergic reactions, have occurred with Jivi.
+Hypersensitivity reactions, including severe allergic reactions, have occurred with JIVI.
 Monitor patients for hypersensitivity symptoms.
 Early signs of hypersensitivity reactions, which can progress to anaphylaxis, may include chest or throat tightness, dizziness, mild hypotension and nausea.
 If hypersensitivity reactions occur, immediately discontinue administration and initiate appropriate treatment.

-Jivi may contain trace amounts of mouse and hamster proteins.
+JIVI may contain trace amounts of mouse and hamster proteins.
 Patients treated with this product may develop hypersensitivity to these non-human mammalian proteins.

 Hypersensitivity reactions may also be related to antibodies against polyethylene glycol (PEG).